Ashlalala/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 throughout the night after they have been on this Primal Diet for several years.
 Water is never a good replacement for body fluids spent during evaporation/perspi ration because cells cannot absorb it.
-Only H 2 O that is nutrient bound in food properly replaces fluids.
+Only H2O that is nutrient bound in food properly replaces fluids.
 People believe that water lubricates the body.
 How can water lubricate anything?
 Fats lubricate.
 Try lubricating devices with